Compare Rates and Save on Health Insurance

 Consider Kansas Medicare or Medicaid if You’re Eligible

-Prospective policyholders in Kansas age 65 or older, as well as those with a qualifying disability or illness, may qualify for Medicare.
-This is a government-sponsored program that helps reduce your medical expenses by covering specific services.
+Prospective policyholders in Kansas aged 65 or older, as well as those with a qualifying disability or illness, may qualify for Medicare.
+This government-sponsored program helps reduce your medical expenses by covering specific services.
 Medicare coverage is divided into three components:

-• Part A (Hospital Insurance): This component covers health care costs incurred while in inpatient or nursing facilities, like hospice.
+• Part A (Hospital Insurance): This component covers health care costs incurred while in in-patient or nursing facilities, like hospices.

 • Part B (Medical Insurance): This pays for outpatient services, including preventative care costs and doctor visits.